 described in this subclause.

 NSEP priority access frames shall be protected Management frames that are exchanged in an RSNA.
-An MLD or EHT STA shall only send NSEP Priority Access frames to an associated peer MLD or EHT non-AP STA if both are management frame protection capable.
+An MLD or EHT non-AP STA (CID#1472) shall only send NSEP Priority Access Enable Request and Teardown frames to an associated peer MLD or EHT non-AP STA if both are management frame protection capable(see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management).
 [CID #1505]

 35.10.2.2 Setup procedures for enabling and disabling the NSEP priority access